SCROLL

 How passid-verifier fits into institution workflows.

-The verifier accepts a PASSID presentation or credential reference, checks signature and proof state, validates freshness and revocation, and returns the credential claims the institution may choose to route into its own policies.
+The verifier accepts a PASSID token, checks signature state, validates freshness and revocation, and returns claim summaries plus audit context for the institution's own policies.

 holder